adashexplorer/catchMeIfYouCan/coreprinciples/README.md

 - Program compiles fine even if we don't handle missing file.
 - At runtime -> if file is absent -> app crashes unexpectedly.
 - In a banking or medical system, this would be dangerous.
-That's why Java designers made I/O, DB, network etc Checked exceptions -> You must consciously handle them.
+That's why Java designers made I/O, DB, network etc. Checked exceptions -> You must consciously handle them.